“My Father’s House” has recently been recognized as a finalist in the “New Generation INDIE Book Awards.”

 In the year 1910, at age twenty, Karl Artur Johan Gustafsson leaves Sweden to follow his older siblings to America.
 Renamed “Carl Arthur Gustafson” at Ellis Island, he begins a new life in Forestville/Bristol Connecticut where he falls in love with and marries Jennie Anderson.
 Together they build their “house,” guiding their family through the rapidly changing events of the 20th century.
 In this multi-layered, multiple-generational story, their third child takes her readers on a journey through WWI, the Great Depression, WWII, changing technologies, changing roles, and the tumultuous sixties and seventies.

-Click the REVIEWS tab to read some of the comments coming in for My Father’s House.
+Click the REVIEWS tab (above) to read some of the comments coming in for My Father’s House.

 Read the reviews from The Bristol Press and from the Sun Sailor!

 Excerpt from The Bristol Press: